 Every year on July 1st there are goalies out there that have some pro experience and we’re going to comb the market.
 I’ll talk to some teams as we work our way to the draft.
 But I think for the most part you’re probably going to look through the free agent market on July 1st.

-***Brian Elliott, Semyon Varlamov, Michal Neuvirth and Chad Johnson are some names who fit Holland’s description.
+***Brian Elliott, Semyon Varlamov, Michal Neuvirth, Mike Smith and Chad Johnson are some names who fit Holland’s description.
 Or goalies with mainly AHL experience then he could look at Eddie Pasquale, Pavel Francouz or others.
-Maybe he takes a flyer on Scott Darling, who will likely be bought out by Carolina.***
+My guess is they sign Mike Smith.***

 Gregor: You’ve been around the league for a long time so it is fair to say you’re well versed in most players in the league.
 Jesse Puljujarvi is a young player, and just out of his entry-level contract.
 He’s coming off of surgery.
 The early prognosis is that he should be fine.
 He’s had a real tough start to his career, because he was pushed into the NHL too quickly in my eyes.
 When you have a player who is not eligible to go down to the minors, because I doubt he would clear waivers, how do you nurture him when there really is no other place to play him than here or perhaps loan him to Europe?